Featured

 America is flailing in legal quicksand.
 The solution is a new governing framework that allows Americans to roll up their sleeves and take responsibility.
 We must scrap the red tape state.
 What’s required is a multi-year effort to replace these massive failed bureaucracies with simpler codes that are activated by people using their judgment.
 As America approaches the 250th anniversary of the revolution, it’s time to reclaim the magic of America’s unique can-do culture.

-Saving Can-Do will be released by Rodin Books on September 23, 2025.
+Saving Can-Do was published by Rodin Books on September 23, 2025.